TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-interface.md

 ---
 title: Spreadsheet Data Interface
 tags: react-spreadsheet
+thumbnail: /assets/images/boring-spreadsheet.png
 ---

 [Last time]({% link _posts/2024-09-16-react-spreadsheet-infinite-scrolling.md %}), I got fed up with the hardcoded placeholder content in my [react-spreadsheet]({% link _topics/react-spreadsheet.md %}) component.
-Time to make a start on the spreadsheet data interface that my component can use to retrieve content to display.
+Time to make a start on the spreadsheet data interface that my component will use to retrieve content for display.

 The  minimal interface is just size (`rowCount`, `columnCount`) and a `getCellValue` method.
 The tricky part is that data can change over time.
 The spreadsheet component needs to *react* to the change and update itself (pun intended).